 We believe in the power of creativity.
 Become a cartoonist yourself.
 Draw, animate, learn, discover!
 Our hands-on Education Room is a place for visitors of all ages to practice cartooning, color Peanuts characters, fold Snoopy’s doghouse out of origami, create your own hand-drawn animation for our giant zoetropes, learn more about our exhibitions, and enjoy other activities as scheduled.
 The Education Room is free with price of Museum Admission.
 It is open during regular Museum operating hours (except special events or rentals).

 In addition to three changing gallery spaces, the Museum has a number of permanent exhibitions, from the Colorado Nursery Wall that Schulz painted for his daughter Meredith, to the outdoor Snoopy Labyrinth that visitors can meander through as they contemplate their relationship with nature.
 To learn more about the permanent exhibits that are awaiting your visit, click here.

 Museum Volunteers Available to Answer Questions

-The Museum’s volunteers are stationed throughout the Museum daily and year-round.
-Volunteers are more than happy to answer visitor questions, discuss Schulz’s life and art, and some volunteers can even share personal stories about Schulz.
+Visitors unable to join the docent-led tours need not worry!
+Museum volunteers are stationed throughout the Museum daily and year-round.
+They are more than happy to answer visitor questions, discuss Schulz’s life and art, and some volunteers can even share personal stories about Schulz.